 Sin Men and women were created in the image of God but are now separated from God by sin (Romans 5:12-21).

 Salvation Faith (belief and trust) in Jesus and his sacrifice on the cross is the only way to be reconciled with God (Acts 4:8-12).
 Salvation cannot be earned; it is offered through Jesus based on grace, not merit.
 What we couldn’t do for ourselves (reconcile with God), Jesus did through his death on the cross (Ephesians 2:8-9).
-God lovingly offers salvation to every person, and every person has the freedom to accept or reject this gift at any time (John 3:16-18).
+God lovingly offers salvation to every person, and every person has the freedom to accept it.
+(John 3:16-18).
 Faith requires repentance (conforming our lifestyle to Christ’s), and results in obedience.
 Baptism by immersion demonstrates a pledge of our willingness to live for Him (Acts 8:26-38, Romans 6:1-4).

 The Bible The Bible is inspired by God and is therefore without error or contradiction, and is the sole authority for faith and practice.
 All our beliefs come from the Bible (2 Timothy 3:15-16, 2 Peter 3:15-16).